-Establish screen free times
+Establish screen-free times

 Make firm expectations when screens are off-limits, such as during meals or any family times, with friends, or before bed.
-You may even want to have screen free days.
+You may even want to have screen-free days.
 Plan family activities to enjoy your time together.

-Establish screen free zones
+Establish screen-free zones

 Limit screens in certain places.
-In my house, we don’t let any technology to go in any bedrooms.
+In my house, we don’t let any technology go in any bedrooms.
 We have established places where screens can be used.

 Schedule other activities

 When you take away screens, you need to ensure you outline what things your kids can be doing instead.
-Scheduling your day can be extremely helpful for when your kids unplug.
+Scheduling your day can be extremely helpful when your kids unplug.

 Turn off background screens

 Avoid background TV and turn off all screens (even phones and laptops) when they are not being used – helps limit the ‘quick checks’ we tend to make.
-If you do need to keep them on, turn of notifications.
+If you do need to keep them on, turn off notifications.